Xander-Hinrichsen/TicTacToe-Classic-Q-Learning-Decentralized-Adversarial/README.md

 ---------
 X |   | O

-##notice that it not only plays optimally, but forks me as well
+##notice that it not only plays optimally, but forks me in doing so
 ```